-Southern California fires force evacuation of 1,000 homes
+Southern California fires force evacuation of 75,000 homes

-CAMARILLO SPRINGS, Calif.
-(AP) — Portions of Southern California remain under siege as two large fires threatened numerous Ventura County communities.
+CAMARILLO SPRINGS, Calif. — Portions of Southern California remain under siege as two large brush fires are threatening numerous communities.

-The Los Angeles Times reports the fire was being whipped up Thursday evening by powerful winds that pushed it through canyons and to the edge of Camarillo Springs and Cal State Channel Islands, both of which were evacuated.
-The blaze broke out in the Hill Canyon area and in just 12 minutes jumped the 101 Freeway.
-By Thursday evening, it had scorched up to 7,000 acres and sent residents of more than 1,200 homes fleeing.
+ABC7.com reports that one of the fires has now scorched 8,000 acres as winds picked up early Friday, with some 75,000 homes under evacuation orders along the border of Ventura and Los Angeles counties.
+Los Angeles Fire Department Public Information Officer Erik Scott says the blaze has destroyed or damaged many buildings.

-Fire officials expect it will burn all the way to the ocean.
+A second fire has been burning in the Santa Rosa Valley east of Camarillo, west of Simi Valley near Newbury Park and Thousand Oaks.
+By Thursday evening, it had scorched up to 7,000 acres and sent residents of more than 1,200 homes fleeing, the Los Angeles Times reports.

 Most Read Nation & World Stories